circuitid/circuitid-python/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in circuitid-python.apis and circuitid-python.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in circuitid_python.apis and circuitid_python.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from circuitid-python.CircuitID.default_api import DefaultApi`
+- `from circuitid_python.rest.default_api import DefaultApi`
-- `from circuitid-python.CircuitID.pet import Pet`
+- `from circuitid_python.CircuitIDModel.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import circuitid-python
+import circuitid_python
-from circuitid-python.apis import *
+from circuitid_python.apis import *
-from circuitid-python.models import *
+from circuitid_python.models import *
 ```